ennono/kleingarten/readme.txt

 == Screenshots ==

-1. Build a better website for your gardening friends...
+1. Build a better website for your gardening friends.
-2. ... and manage it comfortably.

 == Frequently Asked Questions ==